China blocks Meta's $2 billion takeover of AI startup Manus

 TLDR

-• China’s NDRC ordered Meta to unwind its completed $2B acquisition of Manus, a general-purpose AI agent startup that relocated from China to Singapore.
+• China’s NDRC ordered Meta to unwind its $2B acquisition of Manus, a Singapore-incorporated general-purpose AI agent startup founded in China.

 Key Takeaways